 - Preheat oven to 350 degrees F when ready to bake.

-- Bake in the preheated oven for 25-30 minutes, or until browned.
+- Bake in the preheated oven for 25-30 minutes, or until lightly browned.

 - If using icing, mix powdered sugar, milk and vanilla in a small bowl.